Tunasmelt/Cart-Abandonment-Analysis/README.md

 ## Business Questions to Answer

-1. **Device-Specific Abandonment**: What are the cart abandonment rates across different devices (desktop, mobile, tablet)?
+1. **Device-Specific Abandonment**: What are the cart abandonment rates across different devices (desktop, mobile, tablet)? *(Addressed in demograph.sql with device type abandonment rate queries)*

 2. **Product-Specific Abandonment**: Which product categories experience the highest rates of abandonment?
-Are there certain products that are frequently abandoned?
+Are there certain products that are frequently abandoned? *(Addressed in demograph.sql with product category and most abandoned products queries)*

 3. **Time-Specific Trends**: Are there specific times of the day, days of the week, or months where cart abandonment spikes?
 What seasonal trends exist?